Making-Sense-Info/Varese/use-cases/closer-within-study.md

 - Describe the repetitive aspect
   - Variables are referenced by the same conceptual variable within a single longitudinal study
   - Definition of a conceptual variable within a study is strongly related to the question item within a questionnaire
-  - Conceptual variable groups are used to reference conceptual variables within more than one longitudinal study

 ## What do we want to represent?

-- A conceptual group and description will be created at a cross-study level
+- Variables which are the result of the response to a set of questions which capture the same concept
 - Open questions are representation / ontolgies for other contextual information for which Controlled vocabulaires exists
-- Existing vocabularies include mode, geographical coverage
+- Existing vocabularies include mode, geographical coverage, respondent
 - Other contextual information which may be candidates for CVs could be explored, e.g. administrative data,
-- Other contextual information which may be candidates for CVs could be explored, e.g. administrative data

 ## Relevent resources:
 - https://doi.org/10.5281/zenodo.8001540 (Question driven equivalence - IAssist presentation)